Almad/weeknote-generator/README.md

 * Scrape [Pocket](https://getpocket.com/) for recommended articles
 * Generate nice [CommonMark](https://commonmark.org/) skeleton for Hugo blogpost

+If run between Monday and Friday, it acts as if it's last Sunday.

 ## Runtime Requirements

 * Correct username for Pockt set in `pocket.py`